-The Saraland Board of Education approved the following fees for Saraland students.
+The Saraland City Board of Education approved the following fees for Saraland students.
 Fees will be due at the beginning of each school year.

-Early Education Center and Elementary School Fees - Registration Donation (all students K-5): \$25.00
+Early Ed Center and Elementary School-registration contribution (all students K-5), \$25.00

-Middle School Fees - General Fee (all students 6-8): \$35.00
+Middle School-general fee (all students 6-8), \$35.00